 College applicants may receive transfer credits for courses taken as part of a completed diploma program and have a minimum grade of “C” (60%).

-University and college credits are eligible for transfer, provided that the program and course(s) considered for credit are recognized by King’s as meeting acceptable academic standards.
+University and college credits are eligible for transfer, provided that we recognize the program and course(s) considered for credit as meeting acceptable academic standards.

 Scholarships and Funding